ThatOnePers0n/unblockify/README.md

   <div align= left>

-Indigo Games is a website dedicated to unblocking all games, you may fork this repository and use this to any extent you would like!
+Unblockify is a website dedicated to unblocking all games and proxies, you may fork this repository and use this to any extent you would like!

 Also, Thanks for checking this out!